<- antiD( x^1.5 ~ x )

 Where will the ball be in 2 seconds after release (that is, at 5 seconds)?
 “Where” is a position question, so we need to convert the original information that we had in terms of acceleration into information in terms of position.

-What we know here is that at the release time (\(t=3\) seconds) the ball was at the top of the Tower of Pisa.
-So dist(3) = 56.7 meters.
+What we know here is that at the release time (

 A quantity not in meters.